DulakshiGuruge2001/smartcane-webapp/README.md

 ## 📹 Demo Video

 Watch the SmartCane application in action!
-Check out our [**Demo Video**](https://youtu.be/your-demo-video-link) to see how the app helps farmers predict sugarcane yield with AI-powered insights.
+Check out the [**Demo Video**](https://drive.google.com/file/d/1VBeFBZwBXA5A78GbZg2MRCEcKRilEiLt/view?usp=drive_link) to see how the app helps farmers predict sugarcane yield with AI-powered insights.

-> *Note: Replace the link above with your actual demo video URL*

 ## Overview